 Tactile Vectors for Omnidirectional Arm Guidance

-In Proceedings of the Augmented Humans International Conference 2023 (AHs '23).
+In Proceedings of Augmented Humans (AHs '23).